Certifiably Pseudorandom Financial Derivatives: Introduction

+With this as our model, we study arbitrary tranches of CDOs.
+We obtain an error bound of $2\Delta/d$ times the trivial bound, where $d$ is the left degree and small sets on the left expand by a factor of $d-\Delta$.
+There are explicit constructions where this is $o(1)$.
+We obtain even stronger results for the entire CDO.
+Arora et al.\ analyze only senior tranches of CDOs.

+{\bf Related Work.} After the preliminary version of this paper, there has been more related work on the computational complexity of financial products.
+Braverman and Pasricha showed that pricing compound options (options of options) can be computationally intractable, in fact PSPACE-hard \cite{BraP}.
+Hemenway and Khanna proved that it is computationally intractable to estimate the number of failures caused by a small shock to a financial system \cite{HemK}.
+Schuldenzucker, Seuken, and Battiston showed how the computational complexity of clearing financial networks can be greatly increased once banks enter into credit default swaps \cite{ssb}.
+We believe there is a lot more to be explored at the intersection of finance and the theory of computation.

-We begin by explaining our model and defining key terms in Section~\ref{sec:def}.
+{\bf Organization.} We begin by explaining our model and defining key terms in Section~\ref{sec:def}.
 We then describe how expander graphs give pseudorandom CDOs in Section~\ref{sec:expand-cdo}.
 We modify existing expander constructions to obtain our CDOs in Section~\ref{sec:explicit}.
-Finally, we analyze the case when good assets don't necessarily dominate lemons in Section~\ref{sec:general}.
+We analyze the case when good assets don't necessarily stochastically dominate lemons in Section~\ref{sec:general}.
+We discuss some extensions in Section~\ref{sec:extend}, and conclude in Section~\ref{sec:conclude}.